alexwlchan/alexwlchan.net/src/_articles/2025/2025-03-07-static-maps.md

 ---
-layout: post
+layout: article
 date: 2025-03-07 13:04:17 +00:00
 title: Creating static map images with OpenStreetMap, Web Mercator, and Pillow
 summary: I made some simple map visualisations by downloading tiles from OpenStreetMap, then annotating the tiles with Pillow.
-tags:
+topics:
-  - maps
+  - Drawing things
-  - python
+  - Python
-old_syntax_highlighting: true
+  - The world around us
 ---
 I've been working on a project where I need to plot points on a map.
 I don’t need an interactive or dynamic visualisation -- just a static map with coloured dots for each coordinate.